ttungl/SDC-term1-Finding-Lane-Lines-on-Road/Finding_Lane_Lines/writeup_report.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be that the noise is too large for light-colored lane lines as in the "challenge.mp4".
 The current pipeline is not robust enough to detect the left lane line correctly.
 We ran the challenge.mp4 video, the right lane line is good but the left one is not.
 Then, we ran the raw detected edges without using drawing lines function, it showed that a lot of lines are poped-up when the car passes the white road.
 Note that the current pipeline method works fine with the dark road.
-I still try to figure out to fix this issue.
+I am still trying to figure out to fix this issue.

 ### 3. Suggest possible improvements to your pipeline